timkaechele/herb/docs/docs/about.md

 # About Herb

-The Herb Project was created and is lead by Marco Roth.
+The Herb Project was created and is led by Marco Roth.

 <VPTeamMembers size="small" :members="[creator]" />

 ## Project Contributors

-Herb wouldn't be possible without all it's contributors.
+Herb wouldn't be possible without all its contributors.
 Thank you to all the amazing people who have directly contributed to the project:

 <GitHubContributors owner="marcoroth" repo="herb" :limit="30" />